 Basal-bolus insulin therapy is an intensive insulin regimen that is usually followed by patients with type I diabetes.
 This therapy involves taking a shorter-acting insulin (bolus) at mealtimes to compensate for increased blood sugar levels and a longer-acting insulin (basal) during periods of rest such as during sleeping and in-between meals.
 This therapy attempts to simulate a body’s natural insulin production by the pancreas and ensures consistent blood sugar levels throughout the day.

-Bolus insulin refers to rapid acting or short acting insulin that is taken specifically during mealtimes to reduce blood sugar levels immediately following a meal.
+Bolus insulin refers to rapid-acting or short-acting insulin that is taken specifically during mealtimes to reduce blood sugar levels immediately following a meal.
 Patients can either follow a fixed or flexible schedule.
 In a fixed schedule, patients take the same amount of their bolus dose after each meal regardless of blood sugar levels or carbohydrate intake.
-In a flexible schedule, the dosage of bolus insulin is decided depends the carbohydrate intake, level of physical activity, blood sugar levels and other factors such as illness.
+In a flexible schedule, the dosage of bolus insulin is decided depending on the carbohydrate intake, level of physical activity, blood sugar levels, and other factors such as illness.

-There are 2 main types of Bolus insulins.
+There are 2 main types of Bolus insulin

-Rapid acting insulin has an estimated onset of action of 15 minutes after administering the dose.
+Rapid-acting insulin has an estimated onset of action of 15 minutes after administering the dose.
 It reaches peak activity in 1-2 hours and the overall effect lasts between 4-6 hours.
-Because of its short duration of action, it reduces the risk of hypoglycemia in patients and are usually preferred over regular insulin.
-Rapid acting insulin are essentially insulin analogs that are developed to replicate the natural meal-induced insulin secretion by the pancreas.
+Because of its short duration of action, it reduces the risk of hypoglycemia in patients and is usually preferred over regular insulin.
+A rapid-acting insulin is essentially an insulin analog that is developed to replicate the natural meal-induced insulin secretion by the pancreas.